hashicorp/field-workshops-terraform/docs/slides/gcp/hcp-terraform/index.md

 ???
 **A Terraform workspace is a managed unit of infrastructure.
 On your laptop or local workstation, the terraform workspace is simply a directory full of terraform code and variables.
 This code is also ideally stored in a git repository.
 In the cloud the workspace takes on some extra roles.
-In Terraform Cloud and Enterprise your workspace is still where you execute terraform runs but there are extra features like access controls, secure variables and policy management.
+In HCP Terraform and Enterprise your workspace is still where you execute terraform runs but there are extra features like access controls, secure variables and policy management.
 Terraform is only run from secure docker containers that you control.
-(There is one exception to this and that is when you run terraform locally, but only store the state in Terraform Cloud).
+(There is one exception to this and that is when you run terraform locally, but only store the state in HCP Terraform).
 Your local workspace, or copy of a git repo, generally maps 1:1 with your terraform workspace.**

 **What should I put in a workspace?
 We recommend infrastructure that should be managed together as a unit be placed into the same workspace.
 Who has to manage it, how often does it change, does it have external dependencies that we can't control.
 Ask these questions.
 Think about what happens when you run `terraform apply`.
 You should be able to describe what you just built, and what outputs it provides, who this infrastructure is for, and how to utilize it.**